lullaby6/true-shot-enchantment-data-pack/README.md

 The enchantment can be obtained from the enchantment table, loot chests or trading with villagers.

+The true shot arrows disappear when the maximum height is exceeded.

 Version: `1.21.X`

 ## 📂 Installation